NVIDIA/OptiX_Apps/README.md

 * Click *Generate*.

 Building the examples:
-* Open Visual Studio 2017 resp.
-Visual Studio 2019 and load the solution from your build folder.
+* Open Visual Studio 2017, Visual Studio 2019 resp.
+Visual Studio 2022 and load the solution from your build folder.
 * Select the *Debug* or *Release* *x64* target and pick *Menu* -> *Build* -> *Rebuild Solution*.
 That builds all projects in the solution in parallel.

 Adding the libraries and data (Yes, this could be done automatically but this is required only once.):